PecanProject/pecan/workflows/fertilization-statewide/README.md

 # Statewide fertilization events workflow

-Builds an ensemble of synthetic N fertilization events for every California ag parcel in the harmonized CADWR Land Use crop map, for 2016 and 2018 to 2023.
+Builds an ensemble of synthetic N fertilization events for California ag parcels in the harmonized CADWR Land Use crop map whose crop code resolves to an N rate, for 2016 and 2018 to 2023.
 2017 is skipped because no statewide survey was flown that year.
 N rate envelopes come from `PEcAn.data.land::ca_n_application_rate`.

 Source: California Department of Water Resources.
 (2016-2023).
 Statewide Crop Mapping.
 California Natural Resources Agency Open Data. https://data.cnra.ca.gov/dataset/statewide-crop-mapping